Frequently asked questions

 All students receiving financial aid from federal, state, and/or Rider University sources must be making Satisfactory Academic Progress at Rider to establish and retain eligibility for student financial aid.
 Students who do not meet the Satisfactory Academic Progress Policy standards will have their financial aid eligibility terminated, or will be placed on financial aid probation.
 Students must submit an Agreement to Maintain Satisfactory Academic Progress for Financial Aid to the Office of Financial Aid within two weeks of receiving notice of aid termination or probation.
 This agreement must outline how the student will meet all of the requirements for Satisfactory Academic Progress by the end of the next period of study.
 See Satisfactory Academic Progress Policy or look in the Reference Guide you received with your award letter.

 It may be best not to apply for alternative financing until you have received your bill in mid-July in order to be certain of exact charges.
 If you would like to estimate how much you will need to finance, you may subtract your total direct charges from your estimated financial aid award (excluding any Federal Work Study and loan origination fees).
-Please utilize our Financial Worksheet (PDF) to help determine any remaining balance.

 Our office will not start processing loan applications until early July.
 If you submit an application too far in advance it may expire before the application can be processed.